Wiktorxd-1/Ps99-And-Moderation-bot/README.md

  ```bash
    pip install discord.py requests
    ```
-3. Copy the main.py and paste into your editor
+3. Copy the main.py and paste into your editor.

 ## Configuration

-Open the script and update the following variables with the appropriate values:
+Open the script and update the following variables:

    ```python
 TOKEN = 'Your Bot Token ;)'